 Car Insurance Loss Payable Clause

 A car insurance policy for both commercial and personal purposes could contain a loss payable clause if the insured does not own the vehicle.
 If the insured person is renting or leasing the vehicle or financing it through a lender, a loss payable clause may be a requirement to prevent the lender from financial damages in a car accident.
 After a car accident caused by a third party, the loss payee can receive a check from the at-fault party’s insurance company directly.
 If you caused the accident as the insured person, your own insurance might offer benefits to the loss payee before you receive benefits, if any are available.

 If you get into a car accident with a loss payable clause on your auto insurance, you and the loss payee may both receive checks for your losses.
 An insurance claim could pay you for personal losses such as medical bills and lost wages while the loss payee receives a check directly to repair or replace property losses.
 If the vehicle was a total loss (totaled), the loss payee will receive a check first.
 When a loss payee receives funds, the insurance company has the legal right to recoup these funds from a third party that caused the accident.
 This is a different insurance process called subrogation.

-If you need assistance understanding a loss payable clause on your insurance policy or dealing with insurance bad faith as an insured person or loss payee, contact a bad faith lawyer before time runs out.
+If you need assistance understanding a loss payable clause on your insurance policy or dealing with insurance bad faith as an insured person or loss payee, contact an Arizona car insurance bad faith lawyer before time runs out.